nyxblabs/CodeBoost/README.md

 <h3 style="color:#14F195;">📦nyxdefer</h3>

-An improved debounce function with Promise support that is well-tested and highly configurable.
-Avoid duplicate function calls while promise is being resolved.
+🔄 Avoid duplicate function calls and improve performance with this highly configurable debounce function that also supports Promises. 💡 With well-tested functionality, you can trust that your function will only be called once while the Promise is being resolved.
 <details>
 <summary><strong>Example:</strong></summary>